-Specifically, MLDS Center is to report, disaggregated by county:
+Specifically, the requirement directs the MLDS Center to report, disaggregated by county, age, race, and ethnicity:

 - 1. The rate of enrollment in institutions of higher education by placement type; - 2.
-The type of institution of higher education in which children in out-of-home placement are enrolled; - 3.
-The type of financial support provided to children in out-of-home placement enrolled in an institution of higher education; and - 4.
-The graduation rate for children in out-of-home placements from institutions of higher education.
+The type of institution of higher education in which children in foster care are enrolled; - 3.
+The type of financial support provided to children in foster care enrolled in an institution of higher education; and - 4.
+The graduation rate for children in foster care placements from institutions of higher education.